kalarrs/kalarrs-cli/readme.md

 ### Additional Plugins

-Most plugins at this time are designed for use AWS only.
+Most plugins at this time are designed for use with AWS only.

 #### Solution Level